ladder/stepstool/readme.md

   Note that both `lz4` and `snappy` gems use C bindings, so may not work under JRuby, depending on your version and settings.

 * **Map**: Tells Ladder to queue the uploaded file for mapping once it has completed uploading.
 Depending on the size and complexity of the file, this may take a long time.
 Ladder will return a `HTTP 202: Accepted` header to indicate that extended processing has started.

+## MARC-in-JSON

+StepStool will deliberately parse MARC and MARCXML files into individual records, and upload them individually re-encoded as MARC-in-JSON (aka [MARCHASH](http://dilettantes.code4lib.org/blog/2010/09/a-proposal-to-serialize-marc-in-json/)).
+This approach loses the "collection" aspect of the original file, but gains [numerous benefits](http://robotlibrarian.billdueber.com/new-interest-in-marc-hash-json/), including encoding normalization to UTF-8, more space efficiency, and better compressibility.
+In addition, this approach trades some processing overhead on the client (which has to be done sequentially due to the nature of the MARC format) in exchange for much greater parallelism when mapping within Ladder.
+If you *really* want to upload raw MARC or MARCXML, it's possible to do so manually.

+Note that although StepStool *will* try to convert encodings such as ISO-8859-1 (Latin1) to UTF-8, due to limitations in [ruby-marc](https://github.com/ruby-marc/ruby-marc), it **cannot** transcode MARC files encoded in marc8.
+Garbage in, garbage out.

 ### TODO